K5rovski/text-embedding-queries/setup.md

 The docs where crawled using a jupyter lab notebook, located inside **workspace/**.
 The json crawled files are currently located also in the **workspace/** folder.

+# The frontend output

+the output now is stored inside **data/aws** folder.

+the file is called scrolled_conts.html, to use the file some css files are needed, not inline, they are in the same folder.